-There are benefits and drawbacks to both types of non-stick cookware so you need to do your homework before determining which is the best non-stick cookware for you and your family to use.
+There are benefits and drawbacks to both types of non-stick cookware so you need to do your homework before determining is non stick cookware safe for your family to use.
 We have done some of the homework for you here in explaining what PFOA, PTFE and ceramic-based cookware are, the benefits and drawbacks of each type of cookware coating, and if PFOA and PTFE are really dangerous for you and your children.

 What are PFOA and PTFE?

 PFOA, also known as C8, is a synthetic chemical compound used to manufacture fluoropolymer- and telomer-based consumer products, including the popular nonstick pan coating Teflon, and water repellant coating for clothing, called Gore-Tex.
 PFOA coated pans are sold as Teflon coated non-stick cookware.
 Tests have shown that PFOA coated pans release toxic gases and particulates into the food, posing a potential health risk.
 If a PFOA coated non-stick pan is overheated, above 500 degrees Fahrenheit, the non-stick coating can liquefy and pose a potential toxic risk if the coating is absorbed into the food.

 PTFE (Polytetrafluoroethylene), is a thermoplastic synthetic polymer that is used as a non-stick coating for pans.
 It was developed by DuPont in 1938 and marketed under the name Teflon.
 PTFE is considered safe and stable until it reaches temperatures of 550 degrees Fahrenheit.
 After reaching 550°, the material begins to deteriorate and decompose.

 Even when used properly, it is believed that trace amounts of PFOA and PTFE are absorbed into your food as part of the cooking process, but it is unclear if these small amounts post a health risk.

-Ceramic based Non-stick Cookware
+Ceramic Non-stick Pans

 Manufacturers state that the ceramic coating is 100% natural and comes from the earth, while PFOA and PFTE do not exist anywhere in nature, and actually harm soil, ground water, animals and humans when Teflon coated pans are allowed into landfills since the coatings never decompose.

 I use the Cuisinart GreenGourmet Non-stick cookware.
 They use Ceramica® a ceramic based non-stick coating.
 A nice advantage of Ceramica over Teflon, is that ceramic-based non-stick cookware can be used in the oven while Teflon coated pans can only be used on the stove top on low to medium heat.

-One disadvantage of ceramic-based non-stick cookware is that it doesn’t last as long as Teflon coated pans, but I have found a way around this dilemma.
+One disadvantage of ceramic pots and pans is that it doesn’t last as long as Teflon coated pans, but I have found a way around this dilemma.
 I add the olive oil to the pan when it is cool and allow it to get hot before adding the eggs or other food items.